 Research is a fundamental component of the study of global affairs.
 When engaged in original research on a global topic, event, or issue, students enrich their educational experience, deepen their knowledge, and expand their intellectual horizons.
 The Global Affairs program offers students several ways to become more involved in original research which will challenge students to think abstractly.

 The Global Politics Fellows program is a 15 credit academic program for selected students majoring in Government and International Politics and Global Affairs at George Mason University.
-The academic program is based at the Arlington campus and incorporates a significant internship experience into the semester.
+The academic program is based at the Mason Square campus and incorporates a significant internship experience into the semester.

 Start thinking today about possible career paths.
 Do you want to work in the government (for example, in the Foreign Service of the State Department)?
 Do you want to work for an international service agency (CARE or a wide range of other organizations)?
 Do you want to teach English overseas?
 Some ways to increase your marketability are through advanced language training, specialized knowledge about a particular region, internships, and other international experiences like study abroad and the Peace Corps.